DominikTher/ProjectDependency/README.md

 - [x] Support for solution folders in HTML
 - [x] Support for solution folders in JSON
 - [X] .NET Core applications only
+- [X] Colors in HTML diagram are generated randomly with each refresh (custom JS function)

 ## Example of outputs